 Conclusion

-Overall this is a good, affordable flashlight.
-We recommend you combine the Kootek with rechargeable AA batteries and a good AA charger.
 Rechargeable batteries and a good charger can easily pay for themselves in a few years, and save you a lot over time.
+Swap out your rechargeable batteries during daylight savings, spring and fall of each year.

 Alternate EDC Flashlights

-- Nitecore Tini 380 better for EDC.
-Keychain flashlight, smaller, lighter and brighter but more expensive (about $30) and re-charges using micro USB.
+- Nitecore TIP2 better for EDC.
+Keychain flashlight, smaller, lighter and 2.5x brighter but more expensive (about $50) and re-charges using USB.

-- Lumintop EDC01 smaller, brighter, more expensive (about $11) AAA flashlight- not as bright as the TINI380.
+- Lumintop EDC01 smaller, brighter, more expensive very small AAA flashlight- not as bright as the TIP2.
+We used these to test AAA batteries.
+They are consistent and reliable and very small but more expensive than the Kootek.

 More References